FAQS Locations Call Email

 • You take the POP every day, with no break between packs

-• When taking the POP your periods may become lighter, irregular, or they may stop altogether
+• When taking the POP your periods may become lighter, irregular, or they may stop altogether, this is normal

 • There are things that can affect how effective it is (such as vomiting, diarrhoea and other medications)